holychowders/linux-reference/README.md

 # System Management and Observability

+- `sysusers.d` (*declarative allocation of system users and groups*)
+  - `man sysusers.d`
+    - *systemd-sysusers uses the files from sysusers.d directory to create system users and groups and to add users to groups, at package installation or boot time*
+- `lsmod` (*show the status of modules in the Linux Kernel*)
+  - Reads `/proc/modules`
 - `sysctl` (*configure kernel parameters at runtime*)
   - `<variable>` to display a parameter
   - `-w <variable>=<value>` to set a parameter